meizabel/documentation/prior_art.md

 The important difference though is that we decided not to use JSON Objects for data transmission.
 This allows to avoid additional transformation and thus has even better performance.

-Currently to transform code from one language to another you have to use translators, or back-and-force with JSON.
-Using [Protobuf](https://developers.google.com/protocol-buffers/docs/overview) for formulating business domain allows us to make this language [ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html) not only in human interaction, but in communication of computing devices too.

 Immutability is one of the corner concepts used in Spine.